rosal3svictor/CSS3/README.md

 The selector points to the HTML element you want to style.

-The declaration block contains one or more declarations separated by semicolons.
-Blocks are surrounded by curly braces.
+The declaration block, which are surrounded by curly braces, contains one or more declarations separated by semicolons.

 Each declaration includes a CSS property name and a value, separated by a colon.

-Multiple CSS declarations are separated with semicolons, and declaration blocks

 In this example all `<p>` elements will be center-aligned, with a red text color: